NOT JUST ANOTHER ENGLISH TEACHING OPPORTUNITY.

 Example Class Schedule

-There may be some changes to this schedule but the amount of time in class will not increase.
-Most classes are Monday-Friday but in some cases there may be Tuesday-Saturday classes due to certain school scheduling.
+There may be slight changes to this schedule as we move closer to the program start date.
+Most classes are Monday-Friday but in some cases there may be Tuesday-Saturday or Wednesday-Sunday classes due to certain school scheduling.
+Final schedules will be confirmed prior to the program start date.

 In addition, each student is given plenty of free time to enjoy Japan.
 It is recommended that going out into Japan and immersing yourself in the culture be a part of your experience outside of the daily program schedule.

 Each Intern is provided a health insurance policy for at least the length of the program.
 During the upcoming months we will once again be analyzing options to ensure the best possible coverage for our interns.
-We will finalize our insurance policy and make it available to all accepted applicants during the onboarding process.
+We will finalize our insurance policy and make it available to all accepted applicants during the on boarding process.
+Although we provide an insurance policy for all interns, it is your responsibility to review the coverage of the policy and determine if it is adequate for your situation.

 Although we are covering the insurance premium cost, we are NOT responsible for out of pocket expenses outside of the policy.
 In some cases, (due to timing of accidents and health issues), interns should be prepared to pay for health expenses in advance prior to receiving reimbursements from insurance.
 It is recommended that all participants read over the insurance policy and purchase additional insurance (at your own cost) if deemed necessary.